lixit/lixit.github.io/work/time.markdown

 ### 2018

-Worked for 2 months, as a hardware developer
+Worked for 2 months, as a C++ developer